 If there’s anything that tempers the samey feeling of the segments, it’s the pacing.
-Again, Hughes manages to pack in segment after segment after segment, all within a 10-minute span.
+Hughes manages to pack in segment after segment after segment, all within a 10-minute span.
 In a way, this breakneck pace is a double-edged sword.
 On the one hand, if you start losing interest in a segment here and there (somehow), you’ll only be a few seconds away from the next segment.
-On the other hand, you don’t have time to catch your breath, because when you do you’re already into the next segment.
+On the other hand, you don’t have time to catch your breath because when you do you’re already into the next segment.

 Now I don’t mean this in a “Spicy City isn’t meant for everyone” sense.
-For one Off the Air S1 can actually be really good.
-It’s more in the sense that this is so niche that I can see many people being turned off by the show.
-And you know what, I can fully understand.
+Off the Air S1 can actually be really good.
+It’s more in the sense that this is so niche that I can see many people being turned off by the show, which I can fully understand.

 Not everyone is going to be into a kaleidoscopic cavalcade of crazy.
 Especially if there’s nothing to anchor the episodes like a recurring segment to act as a backbone, a breather segment, or a segment with a narrative.
 I can even see someone who either doesn’t like to get high or who can get overstimulated having an issue with Off the Air S1.
-Hell, I watched Animals while writing this, and it didn’t hit nearly as hard.
+Hell, I watched Animals while writing this sober, and it didn’t hit nearly as hard.